-We have come up with a few tips and techniques to help you feel prepared to hit the stage and help conquer these nervous jitters.
+The staff at Gabie's have come up with a few tips and techniques to help you feel prepared to hit the stage and help conquer these nervous jitters.

 Practice Makes Perfect

-We all want to impress our dance teachers and peers with a clean mistake free performance, but the most important part about hitting the stage is showcasing your passion for dance.
+The most important part about hitting the stage is showcasing your passion for dance.
 The judges may not notice a slip up in choreography but they will notice your passion, confidence and love for dance gleam off the stage!

 Come Organized, Come Prepared!

-For both dance parents and dancers alike there is always that fear that something important will be left behind.
-Between dance costumes, dance shoes, makeup, hair products, tights, props and more there is a lot to pack away for a dance competition.
-When packing we always recommend creating a checklist of all items needed prior to packing.
-As you go to pack, make sure to pack all items away in a place that makes sense to you.
-Emotions are high at competition time and nobody wants to “be on the search to find your missing tap shoes that were thrown into Mom’s purse when running out the door last minute”.
+When packing for competition Gabie's recommends creating a checklist of all items needed for each dance prior to packing.
+Emotions are high at competition time and nobody wants to be on the search to find your missing tap shoes that were thrown into Mom’s purse when running out the door last minute.
 Gabie’s organizing competition tip is to purchase garment bags for each dance costume and label each garment bag by each of your song titles.
 This lets you organize all necessary items for each dance number in its own specific garment bag and therefore ensure all clothing articles and accessories are packed together and labelled.
-While at the competition you want things to go as seamless as possible so to avoid panic anxiety and any unnecessary stress pack smart!

 Checkout Gabie’s Competition Checklist to make sure you have everything you will need to hit the stage!